MildredGaddafi/Bay_of_Pigs/README.md

-School Project for Educational Purposes!
+School research and educational details